mug797/Flickster/README.md

 * [Y] User can **pull-to-refresh** popular stream to get the latest movies.
 * [Y] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
-* [ ] Improved the user interface through styling and coloring.
+* [Y] Improved the user interface through styling and coloring.

 The following **bonus** features are implemented: